-- If you have legally changed your name and have changed your name with the Registrar’s office or Human Resources, you can obtain a new AU ID Card with your new name.
+If you have legally changed your name and have changed your name with the Registrar’s office or Human Resources, you can obtain a new AU ID Card with your chosen name.

 Student Health Insurance

 The Student Health Center is committed to working with transgender students to ensure appropriate and sensitive care.
-If you are receiving care through the Student Health Center you can arrange to have the appropriate name listed on your files and in the Student Health Center computer system.
+If you are receiving care through the Student Health Center you can arrange to have your chosen name and pronouns listed on your files and in the Student Health Center computer system.